Lele Pons Shows Some Skin In A Black Thong Laced Bathing Suit On Instagram

 “I love you,” a fourth social media user wrote.

-As previously reported by The Inquisitr, Lele recently piqued the attention of her followers when she rocked a hot pink bikini top and some white sweatpants.
-To date, that post has racked up more than 2 million followers and over 13,000 comments.
+As previously reported by The Inquisitr, Lele recently piqued the attention of her followers when she rocked a hot pink bikini top and white sweatpants.
+To date, that post has racked up more than 2 million likes and over 13,000 comments.